threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 A Manuvision fast offers a deep reset for both your body and mind.

-You'll experience a sense of freedom, renewed energy, and personal growth by challenging your body’s habits, exploring its potential, and unlocking its natural ability to heal and regenerate.
+You'll experience a sense of freedom, renewed energy, and personal growth by challenging your body's habits, exploring its potential, and unlocking its natural ability to heal and regenerate.

 The fast will be lead by [Steffen Lundgaard](https://manuvision.es/en/steffen-en/), who has been facilitating fast retreats for over 15 years.